MonoLandvik/MonoLandvik.github.io/README.md

 **Check out my website here : http://whateverrobertdoes.space**

 ## What is this?
-* A personal website, my previous one was garbage
+* A personal website, my previous one was like a shitty elevator got the job done with some music but not great

 ## Credit
 * This website was made by me, but redesigned by Kashotex